chaitanyaspatil/Edge_Detection_ECE_251C/README.md

-## A PyTorch Reimplementation of HED
+## Integrating the Wavelet Transform into the Holistically-Nested Edge Detection (HED) Algorithm

 #### Introduction

-This is a PyTorch reimplementation of [Holistically-nested Edge Detection (HED)](https://arxiv.org/abs/1504.06375).
+We combine the [holistically-nested edge detection (HED)](https://arxiv.org/abs/1504.06375) algorithm with the discrete wavelet transform in an attempt to improve the performance of the algorithm.
+We use an [existing PyTorch implementation](https://github.com/xwjabc/hed) of the official HED code (originally written in Caffe).
+We have used two different versions of the wavelet transform - Haar and the biorthogonal 4.4 wavelet.
+We will describe our various approaches to this problem and review the results for the two situations, along with possible explanations for our results.

 The code is evaluated on Python 3.6 with PyTorch 1.0 (CUDA9, CUDNN7) and MATLAB R2018b.

 #### Instructions